 37. Make an ice block treasure38.
 Play glow stick ring toss

-39. Make cupcakes in ice cream cones 40.
+39. Make gluten-free ice cream cake pops40.
 Have a tea party

 41. Play night games with your neighbors